• Skip to primary navigation

 • Love Pumpkin Spice?

-Everyone needs a delicious, reliable pound cake recipe in their back pocket.
+Your go-to fall dessert: Everyone needs a tasty, reliable pound cake recipe in their back pocket.
 Luckily for us, this buttermilk-pumpkin pound cake is happy to oblige, especially during the fall months when we can’t get enough pumpkin spice in our lives.
+This cake is perfect for every fall occasion.

 Bonus: Love this pumpkin pound cake?
-Try my carrot pound cake and banana pound cake as well!
+Try this carrot pound cake, banana pound cake and eggnog pound cake.

 Ingredients